Karen Pinder- Free Your Mind-Counselling Service- MBACP. Counsellor & Supervisor

 I have a counselling diploma in person centred counselling.
 This is non-directive and client led therapeutic counselling, helping you work through your thoughts and feelings, at your pace.

-- 14 yrs experience working with young people some who have specific needs such as autism, moderate learning difficulties, ADHD & emotional issues.
+- over 14 yrs experience working with young people some who have specific needs such as autism, moderate learning difficulties, ADHD & emotional issues.

 - Member of the BACP and adhere to their ethical framework

 - Worked as a learning mentor within a high school- helping young people overcome a variety of issues such as bullying, low self-esteem, bereavement, family breakdowns, substance abuse, self harm.
 Anxiety GAD